 Here’s a test: At night, have someone hold your bike and switch your lights on, then stand about 10m in front of it.
 I suspect that for a good number of you, you may be surprised at the over-bright light shining back in your face.
 Just because some of it is lighting up the road surface doesn’t mean you have it pointed the right way.
 In fact, riding past some recent offenders, I can see quite clearly side-on that their bike light is mounted virtually horizontal.
 There is a simple solution – POINT IT DOWN!
 If it’s a particularly omni-directional light, you may even want to consider fixing some duct-tape to the top to prevent the upward light spill.

-Another way to test: you know those typical street signs that are usually a couple of metres off the ground?
+Another way to test: you know those typical street signs that are usually a few metres off the ground?
 If they’re reflecting or flashing as you ride by, then your lights are pointed too high.

 Another annoying trend I’m noticing is the tendency for everyday riders to also wear head-mounted lighting as well as the standard handlebar-mounted ones.
 So even if the bike-mounted lights are pointing in the right direction, it doesn’t take much for the rider to look in your direction and WHAM!
 You have another face-full of lumens to contend with.